-30 under 30: Jackson Moore, '16, Aviation Operations Coordinator in the U.S. Antarctic Program
+30 Under 30: Jackson Moore, '16, aviation operations coordinator in the U.S. Antarctic Program

-Jackson Moore is originally from Nashville, TN., and graduated from Auburn in 2016 with a degree in aviation managment.
+Jackson Moore is originally from Nashville, TN, and graduated from Auburn in 2016 with a degree in aviation management.
 Moore began his dream job as the aviation operations coordinator in the U.S. Antarctic Program in December 2018.
 In this role, he is a member of a three-person team that plans and coordinates all the science and cargo missions for U.S. fixed wing flights between Christchurch, McMurdo, South Pole, and all field camps.
 He works with industry-leading scientists, world-class pilots and generals.

 In our interview with Moore, below, he talks about his Auburn experience, his aircraft obsession, and how he plans to improve the world through aviation.